 If you are lucky enough to be able to harvest your own flowers, whatever the variety might be, here are a couple of tips:

 - Ideally, harvest flowers early in the morning.
 Especially in summer, the heat of the day can cause some flowers to droop and wilt.
 Late afternoon/early evening is a good time to harvest, too.

 Although flowers are highly perishable, they can be made into jams, jellies, syrups, drinks and even pickles to preserve the harvest.
-Try your hand at pickled nasturtium pods, stunning rose petal jam or elderflower syrup (I just made it and used a combination of this recipe and this one.
+Try your hand at pickled nasturtium pods, stunning rose petal jam or elderflower syrup (I just made it and used this recipe.
 I omitted the lemon zest in my version because I thought the lemon oils would overpower the delicate elderflower flavor).
-Or make a flower jelly – here is a basic recipe that can be applied to many edible flowers.
+Or make a flower jelly - here is a basic recipe that can be applied to many edible flowers.

 Hibiscus flowers are tart and floral and refreshing - perfect to make into a punch for a hot summer's day.
 Look for dried hibiscus flowers at your local Latin or Caribbean market; some larger grocery stores carry them as well.
 Elderflower syrup is a sweet mix made from the flowers of the elder bush - it has a delicate, floral, apricot-y, subtly liquorice-y flavor.
 I am lucky enough to have access to the flowers at my community garden, so I made my own syrup this year, but commercial versions are pretty easy to find online (even Ikea sells it).
 Feel free to sub sugar, honey or simple syrup to taste.
 A shot (or two) of rum or a touch of elderflower liquor would give this punch a bit more punch.

 1 star anise pod (optional)